croquet/microverse/staging/docs/CardSpec.md

 ```

 ### Description
-When the cards "type" is "2d", depth is used to specify the amount of extrution.
+When the cards "type" is "2d", depth is used to specify the amount of extrusion.
 It defaults to 0.05 (in meters).

 ---